alex1yaremchuk/first-pull-request/CONTRIBUTING.md

 Below is step-by-step instruction how to fix a bug in our javascript code.
 If something is still unclear please ask questions in [https://github.com/alex1yaremchuk/first-pull-request/discussions](discussions).

-Basic contributing (ammending text/changeme.md file) is described in [CONTRIBUTING-LIGHT.md].
+Basic contributions (namely amending the text/changeme.md file) is described in [CONTRIBUTING-LIGHT.md].

 1. **Fork the Repository**: Click the "Fork" button at the top right of this page to create a copy of this repository under your GitHub account.